Compare any two graphics cards:

 GeForce 930M vs Radeon R5 M255

-IntroThe GeForce 930M comes with core clock speeds of 928 MHz on the GPU, and 900 MHz on the 2048 MB of DDR3 RAM.
-It features 384 SPUs as well as 24 Texture Address Units and 8 ROPs.Compare that to the Radeon R5 M255, which features core speeds of 940 MHz on the GPU, and 1000 MHz on the 2048 MB of DDR3 memory.
-It features 320 SPUs along with 20 TAUs and 8 ROPs.
+IntroThe GeForce 930M makes use of a 28 nm design. nVidia has clocked the core speed at 928 MHz.
+The DDR3 RAM works at a frequency of 900 MHz on this specific card.
+It features 384 SPUs along with 24 Texture Address Units and 8 ROPs.Compare those specifications to the Radeon R5 M255, which features core clock speeds of 940 MHz on the GPU, and 1000 MHz on the 2048 MB of DDR3 RAM.
+It features 320 SPUs along with 20 Texture Address Units and 8 Rasterization Operator Units.

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon R5 M255 should in theory be a small bit faster than the GeForce 930M overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon R5 M255 should be a small bit faster than the GeForce 930M in general. (explain)

-Texel RateThe GeForce 930M should be a little bit (approximately 18%) better at anisotropic filtering than the Radeon R5 M255. (explain)
+Texel RateThe GeForce 930M should be a little bit (about 18%) more effective at anisotropic filtering than the Radeon R5 M255. (explain)

-Pixel RateThe Radeon R5 M255 will be just a bit (about 1%) better at anti-aliasing than the GeForce 930M, and also capable of handling higher screen resolutions better. (explain)
+Pixel RateThe Radeon R5 M255 will be a little bit (approximately 1%) faster with regards to full screen anti-aliasing than the GeForce 930M, and also capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison